 A police canine is the ultimate ambassador to a police department, they are the star of the show at any gathering which they attend, and form an outstanding bridge to the department with our community.

-Canine Bruno is a German Shepard Dog - Belgian Malinois Cross who arrived from the Slovakia Republic (Europe) in November of 2016.
+Canine Bruno was a German Shepard Belgian Malinois Cross who arrived from the Slovakia Republic (Europe) in November of 2016.
 The name Bruno is a Germanic word meaning "shield or armor."
-In June of 2019, Officer Guy Chaffee was selected to fill the role of our new canine handler.
-Officer Chaffee and Bruno began Detector Dog Training in June 2019, and graduated July 1, 2019.
+In June of 2019, Officer Guy Chaffee was selected to fill the role of canine handler and shortly after they graduated Detector Dog Training in July of 2019.